GNOME caches the administrative password differently than our sudo configuration

 This affects both in 2.x and 3.x.

-#1 Updated by groovefest about 1 year ago
+#1 Updated by groovefest over 1 year ago

 Polkit authorization is cached for 5 minutes (a hardcoded value).
 I've opened an issue in the upstream polkit project https://gitlab.freedesktop.org/polkit/polkit/issues/71